UtrechtUniversity/MATLAB-on-HPC/Part-1-preparation.md

 # Part 1: Create a virtual machine and install Matlab

+When you are working on Windows or Mac, we recommend installing a Docker container with a Linux operating system and MATLAB on your computer to compile MATLAB code, as code has to be compiled on a linux system in order to be compatible with HPC.
+The steps to install this container are described below.

-This part is all preparation.
+This part of the workflow is all preparation.
 The steps in this part only need to be executed once.

 ## Step 1: Install Docker software on PC (Windows 10 Pro)